 This can be a tricky question to answer.
 This is because the general rule regarding accidents such as this is: the party at-fault bears the responsibility for the damage.
 Fault is often determined by ascertaining which party or parties failed to follow the law at the time.
 This often falls square at the feet of motorists.

 Under California Vehicle Code 22517, drivers and their passengers have a duty to refrain from negligently opening a car door.
 Apart from this, they must not keep the door open for longer than is necessary to load or unload passengers.
 What this provision of the law does is lay the primary responsibility for car door accidents at the feet of drivers and passengers.
 As such, the fault will ordinarily lie at the feet of car owners and their passengers if an open car door motorcycle accident occurs.

 This can be rebutted though, especially if evidence is shown that other factors are responsible for the accident.
 The amount of damages awarded will also depend on the circumstances of the case.
 If you were speeding, as the biker, it could lead to a divided blame between you and the driver.
 Of course, you can still obtain compensation in such a case but the damages will be reduced in proportion of fault.
 So, if the driver was deemed to be 80 percent responsible and the biker 20 percent responsible, the damages will be reduced by 20 percent.

 Also, in some situations, neither the biker nor the driver would be at-fault.
 The accident could have occurred due to the poor condition of the road or the failure of the county authority to provide adequate safety measures.
 In either case, your motorcycle accident lawyer will help you determine who is most at-fault and where your claim for compensation should lie.

-If you wish to learn more about your rights in an open car door motorcycle accident, please contact us by calling (213) 927-3700 or emailing [email protected].
+If you wish to learn more about your rights in an open car door motorcycle accident, please contact us by calling (213) 927-3700 or filling out our quick contact form.
 Our lawyers stand ready to answer your questions and help you understand your rights.